kawu/hhu-dl-materials-2020/pretrained/README.md

 joint model allows to reach the POS accuracy of around 90\% and UAS (dependency accuracy) of around 82.5\% on the dev set.

+**TODO**: Check the following:
+* Does adding Dropout help?
+* Is BiLSTM even necessary in this setting?

 [fasttext-models]: https://fasttext.cc/docs/en/crawl-vectors.html#models "Official fastText models for 157 languages"
 [fasttext-en-100]: https://user.phil.hhu.de/~waszczuk/treegrasp/fasttext/cc.en.100.bin.gz